Liverpool

 Why we love Liverpool

-From the Fab Four to Frankie Goes to Hollywood, Liverpool is a UNESCO City of Music with seriously cool credentials.
-Get into the groove at the British Music Experience, indulge your footie fantasies with a trip to Liverpool F.C’s Anfield Stadium, or feel on top of the world with a 360-degree tour of the Royal Liver Building.
+Get into the groove at the British Music Experience, indulge your footie fantasies with a trip to Liverpool F.C.’s Anfield Stadium, or feel on top of the world with a 360-degree tour of the Royal Liver Building.

 Featured things to do